spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos.md

   |OS|Public Repo|BYOS Edge OS|`1.0.0`|

-21. Replace the cluster profile's BYOOS pack manifest with the output provided to your earlier that you copied.
+21. Replace the cluster profile's BYOOS pack manifest with the output that was provided to you earlier and that you copied.

   The `system.xxxxx` attribute values below refer to the arguments defined in the **.arg** file.
 If you modified the arguments in the **.arg** file, you must modify the attribute values below accordingly.